 What is bookkeeping?

-Every time money is involved, companies need to ensure that every move is recorded, even if the money has not yet changed hands.
-Bookkeeping also records transactions that are not in monetary form, like when two companies trade services instead of paying each other.
+Companies need to ensure that every move is recorded every time money is involved, even if the money has not yet changed hands.
+Bookkeeping also records transactions not in monetary form, like when two companies trade services instead of paying each other.

 In general, bookkeepers ensure that all transactions are logged in the books every time they take place so that decision-makers can see how the business is performing.